Skip to main content

 Research Abroad Experience: Amman, Jordan (Winter-Spring 2023)

-Morgen A. Chalmiers is an MD/PhD Candidate in Psychological & Medical Anthropology.
+Morgen A. Chalmiers is an MD/PhD candidate in Psychological & Medical Anthropology.
 Her fieldwork and clinical practice are informed by the paradigm of reproductive justice and a commitment to addressing health disparities through an intersectional framework.
 She is passionate about integrating anthropological insights into clinical practice and health policy through interdisciplinary collaboration.
-As a Merkin Graduate Fellow, her research in Jordan during the winter and spring 2023 will explore perinatal mental health among refugee women in order to inform evidence-based interventions to better support refugee women during pregnancy and the postpartum period.
+As a Merkin Graduate Fellow, her research in Jordan will explore perinatal mental health among refugee women in order to inform evidence-based interventions to better support refugee women during pregnancy and the postpartum period.

 • Onyeka Chukwudozie